Jul 08, 2026

 FAQ

-Can I practice deep breathing while doing other activities?
+Can I practice deep breathing while exercising?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.